-Windows Live Movie Maker 2011 makes it easy to create photo slideshows and home movies in seconds.
-Your SkyDrive makes it easy to publish and share your movies.
-Friends, family and anyone else who has permission to view your SkyDrive will be able to view, play and share your Windows Live Movie Maker 2011 movies directly from their web browsers.
-In this tutorial, I'll show how to upload a Windows Live Movie Maker 2011 video and share it with your contacts.
+Windows Live Movie Maker makes it easy to create photo slideshows and home movies in seconds.
+Your OneDrive makes it easy to publish and share your movies.
+Friends, family and anyone else who has permission to view your OneDrive will be able to view, play and share your Windows Live Movie Maker movies directly from their web browsers.
+In this tutorial, I'll show how to upload a Windows Live Movie Maker video to OneDrive and share it with your contacts.

-Open a Windows Live Movie Maker 2011 project or create a new one.
+Open a Windows Live Movie Maker project or create a new one.
 Next, click the Home tab and locate the Share section.
-Click the SkyDrive button found in this section.
+Click the OneDrive button found in this section.

 Next, you'll see a prompt asking you to choose a resolution for your movie.
-This is because SkyDrive imposes a strict file size limit of 100 MB.
-If your movie file is larger than 100 MB, it will be rejected.
-To avoid this, choose one of the suggested resolutions.
 You can see the estimated file size below the resolutions.
-Choose the highest resolution without exceeding an estimated file size of 100 MB.
-In this example, the recommended setting of 640 x 480 is best.
+In this example, the recommended setting of 1280 x 720 HD video is the best.

-If you aren't already, you'll be asked to sign in to your Windows Live/Microsoft account.
+If you aren't signed in already, you'll be asked to sign in to your Microsoft account.
 If you don't have one, get one here.

-In the next window, you'll need to choose an album in your SkyDrive where you'll upload your movie.
-If you haven’t created any albums yet, you’ll have the opportunity to create a new one.
-To do so, click "New album title."
+In the next window, you'll need to choose an album in your OneDrive where you'll upload your movie.
+You can choose an existing album, or upload the movie in a new one, by typing the name of the folder.

-After your choose your album, click Publish.
-Windows Live Movie Maker 2011 will upload your file.
+After you choose your album, click Publish.
+Windows Live Movie Maker will upload your file.

 In this screen, you can see the contents of the folder we just created.